abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     Product, Reseller, and Date.
 It also has Sales facts.

-    - **Geo dimension** is created by merging data from Cities, Countries, and States query.
+    - **Geo dimension** is created by merging data from Cities, Countries and States query.

     - **Product dimension** is created by merging data from Product Groups and Product Item Group query.

-    - **Reseller dimension** is filtered using BuyingGroup query.
+    - **Reseller dimension** is filtered using the BuyingGroup query.

     - **Sales fact** is created by merging InvoiceLineItems with Invoice query.